 As part of our guarantee to enable you to work efficiently, whether on campus or remotely, we have set up a ‘buy your own device’ scheme to enable all learners to buy a laptop or tablet.
 We want everyone to have access to the right equipment even if they aren’t physically at college.
-We’ve teamed up with two companies, Academia and Dell, who can support you with buying a new device.
+We’ve teamed up with Dell, who can support you with buying a new device.

 There is a choice of devices available to choose from and the option to pay via a payment plan, so you can spread the cost.
 The devices are sold as bundles which includes a case and a warranty and the option to add insurance should you wish to do so.

 Visit our online store with Dell

 Study, relationships, money worries... sometimes problems can seem hard to deal with and life can be challenging at times.
 All our learners have access to a free, confidential counselling service, to help them work through any issues that may be affecting their studies.

 Mental health difficulties will affect one in four people in the UK each year.
 Mental health support is an important part of how we help you maintain a good balance between your study, personal life, and other commitments you may have.
 Many teachers and support staff are trained in Mental Health First Aid to support you on your journey – look out for staff wearing a Mental Health First Aid badge and posters around the college!

 On top of this, all our learners have access to a free, confidential counselling service.
 Our qualified counsellors can discuss your personal, education or work issues.
 They are experts in offering strategies to handle stress, worries or anxiety.
 Our aim is to help build resilience and coping strategies, helping you succeed and grow.
 Students can self-refer, or you can speak to the Student Support Team for more information.